Azure-Samples/media-services-3rdparty-player-samples/src/shaka/README.md

 This player sample contains different options that you can set using query strings or manually set them once it's loaded.

-- Manifest: Endpoint URL to the Azure Media Service content which is different for each case depending on the protocol and encryption method used
+- Manifest: Endpoint URL to the Azure Media Service content which is different for each case depending on the protocol and encryption method used.
-- Captions: URL for the video .vtt file needed to display captions
+- Captions: URL for the video .vtt file needed to display captions.
-- Token: JWT authentication token needed when using an encryption method (DRM or AES-128)
+- Token: JWT authentication token needed when using an encryption method (DRM or AES-128).
+- Widevine License: URL for Widevine license.
+This field is not requiered if the manifest contains the license URL.
+- PlayReady License: URL for PlayReady license.
+This field is not requiered if the manifest contains the license URL.
-- FairPlay Certificate: URL to the FairPlay Certificate to use for playing FairPlay content
+- FairPlay Certificate: URL to the FairPlay Certificate to use for playing FairPlay content.
+- Auto Play: checked as default, will play the video as soon as it's loaded.
+The video will be muted due to browser requirement.
+- Log Level: Choose the type of log you want to see in "Player Events" such as INFORMATION, WARNING, ERROR, V1 and V2.
+  - INFORMATION: This log is for messages to the user about what is happening.
+For example, when we update a manifest.
+  - WARNING: This log is for possible errors or things that may be surprising to a user.
+For example, if we work around unusual or bad content, we should warn that they should fix their content.
+Deprecation messages and messages the app shouldn't ignore should use alwaysWarn instead.
+  - DEBUG: This log is to aid *users* in debugging their content.
+This should be for logs about the content and what we do with it.
+For example, when we change streams or what we are choosing.
+  - V1: This log is for debugging Shaka Player itself.
+This may be logs about internal states or events.
+This may also be for more verbose logs about content, such as for segment appends.
+  - V2: This log is for tracing and debugging Shaka Player.
+These logs will happen a lot, for example, logging every segment append or every update check.
+These are mostly used for tracking which calls happen through the code.

 ![Shaka Player Sample](../../docs/images/shaka.jpg)